collective/collective.elections/UserManuial.rst

 Then you have to fill the election fields.

-	*Title: A suitable title for the election.
+	- Title: A suitable title for the election.
-	*Description: A suitable description for the election.
+	- Description: A suitable description for the election.
-	*Text: This text space is available to write down all the information about the election.
+	- Text: This text space is available to write down all the information about the election.
-	*Chief Electoral officer: You must choice the user that will have the roll as Chief Electoral Officer in the election.
+	- Chief Electoral officer: You must choice the user that will have the roll as Chief Electoral Officer in the election.
-	*Dates: This dates will prevent to change the election state until the choiced date has been reached.
+	- Dates: This dates will prevent to change the election state until the choiced date has been reached.
-		-Nomine selection date
+		- Nomine selection date
-		-Start of voting
+		- Start of voting
-		-End of voting
+		- End of voting
-		-Publication of results
+		- Publication of results
-	*Results mode: So far the onli choice is Votes
+	- Results mode: So far the onli choice is Votes
-	*GPG Public keys: The election will have 2 users with special roles in the election and Aministrator and an Officer this to users must create a GPG key (How to create GPG Key) and give their public keys to be used in the election.
+	- GPG Public keys: The election will have 2 users with special roles in the election and Aministrator and an Officer this to users must create a GPG key (How to create GPG Key) and give their public keys to be used in the election.
-		-GPG public key of the election Admintrator: Public key of the Administrator user -GPG public key of the watch comission: Public key of the officer user *GPG mode: So far the use of GPG is mandatory
+		- GPG public key of the election Admintrator: Public key of the Administrator user
+		- GPG public key of the watch comission: Public key of the officer user
+	- GPG mode: So far the use of GPG is mandatory

 After fill the fields you can save the election and it will be created.